 Share-based payment – replacement awards on acquisition

-Another issue that SBR candidates appear to struggle with is the accounting treatment required when an entity includes a share-based payment as part of the consideration paid for a subsidiary in a business combination; for example, when the acquirer agrees to take over any existing share-based payment awards that have already been issued to the employees of the acquiree.
+Another issue that SBR candidates appear to struggle with is the accounting treatment required when an entity includes a share-based payment as part of the consideration paid for a subsidiary in a business combination; for example, when the acquirer agrees to take over any existing share-based payment awards that have already been granted to the employees of the acquiree.
 Alternatively, the acquirer may change the terms of the share-based payment awards to provide an incentive for key employees to remain an employee of the acquired entity.
-Such transactions are included within the scope of IFRS 2, Share-based Payment.
+Such transactions are included within the scope of IFRS 2 Share-based Payment.

 EXAMPLE